epicgrowers/kcdevice/docs/REORGANIZATION_PLAN.md

 - Added `sensors/pipeline.{c,h}` and rewired the boot coordinator/main flow to launch sensors exclusively through the pipeline context so provisioning and stored-credential boots share the same entry point.
 - Extracted provisioning/logging callbacks to `boot/boot_handlers.*` and trimmed `main/main.c` to 184 lines so it only wires modules together.
 - Added `provisioning_run()`/`provisioning_connection_guard_poll()` so all Wi-Fi lifecycle logic lives behind the provisioning package and documentation now reflects the new directory layout.
+- Moved the mDNS service and API key manager into `services/discovery/` and `services/keys/` so every Segment 4 subtree now lives under the services namespace alongside the existing HTTP, telemetry, and time-sync modules.
+- Created `config/runtime/` with an embedded `services.json` plus a `runtime_config` loader so network boot consumes environment-specific overrides before launching the services core.
+- Relocated `wifi_manager.c/.h` into the provisioning package (`main/provisioning/`) so the entire stored-credential and reconnection flow stays encapsulated with the rest of the provisioning stack.
+- Routed TLS certificates, MQTT CA blobs, and device metadata through a new `services_provisioning_api_t` so only `network_boot.c` touches `cloud_provisioning`, while HTTP + MQTT modules receive everything via `services_config_t`.

 ## Guiding Principles